Humble, Denmark

-Humble is a town in south Denmark, located in Langeland Municipality on the island of Langeland in Region of Southern Denmark.
-It has a population of 604 (1 January 2022).
+Humble is a town in south Denmark, located in Langeland Municipality on the island of Langeland in the Region of Southern Denmark.
+It has a population of 581 (1 January 2025).
 Humble is located about 12 kilometers north of Bagenkop and 14 kilometers south of Rudkøbing.

 History

 In the late 19th century, Humble had a doctor's house, a grocery store, and a sawmill.
 Humble Skytte og Forsamlingshus that no longer exists, was founded in 1884.
 A transcript of the house's first protocol is preserved.

 Humble Station was a stop on the Rudkøbing-Bagenkop train line.
 The station was built in 1910 and closed in 1962.

 Facilities

 The town has a bakery.
 Humble Inn & Hotel has built seven new rooms in 2008 and can accommodate parties of up to 150 people.

 Music Efterskolen in Humble has many rehearsal rooms, a recording studio, and a fully equipped orchestra pit to the concert and theater.
 Schools organize the annual Christmas concerts, gospel concerts, musicals, etc. there.

 Humble School was inaugurated in 1960 as Humble Central School.